zainab2496/zainab2496/README.md

 My name is Zainab and I am an aspiring software engineer.
 I am based in the UK, where it always rains and the sun rarely visits!

-🎓 Self studying with HyperionDev on their software engineer bootcamp - March 2024
+🎓 Self studying with HyperionDev on their software engineer bootcamp - March 2024 - August 2024

 🖥️ I am learning and developing my skills in the following programming languages: